Whirlwind Raiders

 Whirlwind Raiders is a 1948 American Western film directed by Vernon Keays and written by Norman S. Hall.
 The film stars Charles Starrett, Don Reynolds, Nancy Saunders, Fred F. Sears, Doye O'Dell and Smiley Burnette.
 The film was released on May 13, 1948, by Columbia Pictures.
+This was the thirty-first of 65 films in the Durango Kid series.